Plague.TXT: Extracting Epidemiological Data from Historic Outbreak Reports

 The pilot also focusses on improving the optically character recognition that is currently made available on Internet Archive.
 A variety of computer vision and machine learning techniques are being applied to enhance the output quality of the OCR, including automated cropping of text areas, page de-warping and a LSTM-based OCR engine.
 This builds on work carried out at the University of Edinburgh Library of digitising and text mining the Scottish Court of Session papers.

-Contributors: Arlene Casey, Richard Tobin and Mike Bennett
+Contributors: Arlene Casey, Mike Bennett, Iona Walker, Richard Tobin and Claire Grover

-This works is funded by Challenge Investment Fund 2018/19 at the College of Arts, Humanities and Social Sciences at the University of Edinburgh.
+This works is funded by Challenge Investment Fund 2018/19 at the College of Arts, Humanities and Social Sciences at the University of Edinburgh, by the School of Literatures, Languages and Cultures and by the School of Social and Political Science at the University of Edinburgh.